LittleBlondeDevil/TruckDevil/README.md

 ```
 > python sendMessage.py -h

-usage: sendMessage.py [-h] [-s SERIAL_BAUD] [-p PRIORITY] [-a SRC_ADDR]
-                      [-d DST_ADDR] [-v]
+usage: sendMessage.py [-h] [-p PRIORITY] [-a SRC_ADDR] [-d DST_ADDR] [-v]
-                      port can_baud pgn data
+                      device_type port can_channel can_baud pgn data

-send message to M2 to get pushed to the BUS.
+send message to CAN device to get pushed to the BUS.

 positional arguments:
+  device_type           type of device to use.
+For example: m2 or socketcan.
-  port                  serial port that the M2 is connected to.
-For example:
+  port                  serial port that the M2 is connected to, if used.
-                        COM7 or /dev/ttyX.
-  can_baud              baud rate on the CAN BUS that the M2 is connected.
 For
+                        example: COM7 or /dev/ttyX.
+0 if not using M2.
+  can_channel           CAN channel to send/receive on.
+For example: can0 or
+                        can1.
-                        example: 250000.
+  can_baud              baud rate on the CAN BUS.
+For example: 250000.
   pgn                   range: 0x0000-0xFFFF (0-65535).
   data                  hex string of data to send, example: 0102030405060708.

 optional arguments:
   -h, --help            show this help message and exit
-  -s SERIAL_BAUD, --serial_baud SERIAL_BAUD
-                        baud rate of the serial connection to the M2.
-Default:
-                        115200.
   -p PRIORITY, --priority PRIORITY
                         range: 0x00-0x07 (0-7).
   -a SRC_ADDR, --src_addr SRC_ADDR